UK & Europe

 This is the first post in a series which considers the future of the United Kingdom's sanctions policy following its withdrawal from the European Union.
-In this post, we consider the status of UK sanctions policy following the passage of the Withdrawal Agreement in UK Parliament.

 HM Treasury's Office for Financial Sanctions Implementation (OFSI) has recently issued guidance updated guidance on financial sanctions following the withdrawal of the United Kingdom from the European Union on 31 January 2020.